jonnybrammah/Electric-Vehicles-Analysis/README.md

 <img src="https://raw.githubusercontent.com/jonnybrammah/Electric-Vehicles-Analysis/main/Output/Rebate_Dollars_per_Capita_by_median_income.png">
 </p>

 This graph clearly supports the hypothesis that people living in counties with higher median incomes are more likely to claim rebate dollars.
-The correlation can be clearly seen by the line of best fit, and the r-value of this graph is 0.78 indicating a strong correlation.
+The correlation can be clearly seen by the line of best fit, and the r-squared-value of this graph is 0.78 indicating a strong correlation.
 As suggested above, this is likely due to the increased chances of buying any new car, particularly the more expensive new electric vehicles.

 -----